 The Price Appreciation category includes several portfolios formerly shown individually.
 The portfolios not shown are in transition, very small or experimental.
 The returns are included in the price appreciation returns.
 The overall pattern is more relevant than reporting on individual stocks or small portfolios.
-The big spike in February followed by a collapse was from Mannkind Corporation, a volatile biomed stock in which a small position is held in several accounts.

-As you can see in the Allocation table above, the two main portfolios for price appreciation are the one drawn from the Louis Navellier Grades and the Investor Adisory Services /Small Cap Informer.
+As you can see in the Allocation table above, the two main portfolios for price appreciation are the one drawn from the Louis Navellier Grades (growth) and the Investor Adisory Services /Small Cap Informer (fundamentals).

 Louis Navellier is a large institutional investor who edits several newsletters.
 On his website is a free stock grading application which I find more convenient (and cheaper) than his newsletters.
 He is principally a growth stock investor, drawing heavily on large money flows into promising stocks.
-As you can see in the chart, over the last six months performance has declined absolutely and relative to the market.
-I think this reflects a general change in market strength going forward with value surpassing growth.

-Therefore, I have been shifting out of the Navellier portfolio and into the Investor Adivsory Services / Small Cap Informer (IAS/SCI) portfolios which are based more heavily on fundamentals.
+The Investor Adivsory Services / Small Cap Informer (IAS/SCI) portfolios is based more heavily on fundamentals.
 The IAS/SCI porfolio is based on two newsletters edited by Doug Gerlach of iClub.

 Both the Navellier and the IAS/SCI sources have superb track records according to the Mark Hulbert independent tracking over short and long-term periods, and have performed well for me over several years.
-Of course I pick and choose from their ratings and other criteria.
+I pick and choose from their ratings using other criteria.
+I have been shifting out of the Navellier portfolio and into the IAS/SCI to the point where the IAS/SCI now has about three times the dollars as the Navellier.
+Whether the move to stocks with lower valuations is premature remains to be seen.